-The month-end report should include the financial statements.
-But they should also include operational data, metrics, and dashboards that are both usable and meaningful.
-Remember, whatever data is provided should be used to make decisions.
+Month-end reports should undoubtedly include your company’s financial statements.
+But they should also contain operational data, metrics, and dashboards that are useful and meaningful for generating insights.
+Remember, your company’s leaders will use this data to make decisions.

-For example, a month-end report for an ecommerce company might include the following:
+For example, a month-end financial report for an eCommerce company might include the following:

 - Balance Sheet